 - Once all the okras are stuffed, add oil in a pan over medium heat.
 Save any leftover stuffing to the side.

-- Line all the okras in the pan and cook on medium heat.
-If there is any leftover stuffing sprinkle it over the cooked okras and give it a gentle stir.
-Cook for 10 mins stirring gently couple of times.
-Serve with hot Roti's.
+- Add the stuffed okra to the pan and cook on medium heat for about 10 minutes stirring gently a couple of times.
+If there is any leftover stuffing sprinkle it over the cooked okras and give it a gentle stir cooking for another 2 to 3 minutes.
+Enjoy hot!